 Where?
 93-95 Mile End Road, Bethnal Green, London E1 4UJ

 BOOK IT: genesiscinema.co.uk

 The birthplace of British Cinema, despite only reopening in 2015, this cinema has a rich history.
 Built in 1848 and housed within the Polytechnic Institution on London’s Regent Street, the screening rooms were the first in the country to show moving pictures.
 With grand interiors and a daily changing film schedule, it’s always worth a visit.

-Situated on top of the old Cineworld In Piccadilly, this revamped cinema has more to offer than popcorn and a blockbuster.
+Situated on top of the old Cineworld in Piccadilly, this revamped independent cinema has more to offer than popcorn and a blockbuster.
 Aside from the comfy screening rooms, there’s a super café and rooftop members bar with excellent views, making it an unbeatable date venue.